nbloomf/feivel/README.md

 ## Installation

 Currently the only way to install Feivel is by building it from source.
-See the "Development" section for info.
+See the [Development](#development) section for info.